 Kenmare Co Kerry

 One of Kenmare’s oldest buildings, the former Lansdowne Arms was built as the town residence of William Petty Fitzmaurice, 2nd Earl of Shelburne, in 1790.
-Following a closure and then restoration by previous owners, the famous Brennan brothers, it re-opened in 2021 as a lovely ‘new’ hotel with a fresh contemporary look and traditional values.
-Now, with new owners Patrick and Aileen Hanley (of the super Co Wexford pub/restaurant The Strand Cahore) at the helm, it's very much the heart of the town’s activities once again and a lovely, lively place to stay, eat - and have fun.
-Various offers are available and longer stays offer best value - when you stay two consecutive nights off season you can have a complimentary third night, for example.
-Very attractive in-house dining options include the LK Café, The Grill Bar & Terrace, The Piano Lounge (champagne and cocktails…) and great food cooked over coals - and the bars and restaurants of the town are literally on the doorstep.
+After a closure and then restoration by previous owners, the famous Brennan brothers, it re-opened in 2021 as a lovely ‘new’ hotel with a fresh contemporary look and traditional values.
+Now, with owners Patrick and Aileen Hanley (formerly of the super Co Wexford pub/restaurant The Strand Cahore) at the helm, it's very much the heart of the town’s activities once again and a lovely, lively place to stay, eat - and have fun.
+Various offers are available and longer stays often offer best value - when you stay two consecutive nights off season you may have a complimentary third night, for example, and special off season perks are offered to Blue Book voucher holders.
+Very attractive in-house dining options include the daytime Café, The Grill Bar & Terrace, The Piano Lounge (champagne and cocktails…) and great food cooked over coals - and the bars and restaurants of the town are literally on the doorstep.

 Fota Island Resort